mahmoudafifi414/companies_bills/README.md

 Notes:
-  *The task is in two parts one part is (Company_Billings) which is the API web service which the second part consume it and it is developed in LARAVEL
+  *The project is in two parts one part is (Company_Billings) which is the API web service which the second part consume it and it is developed in LARAVEL

   *the second part called (ClientApp) which is the front side which consume the first part and developed in REACT.JS,